MWBA - Maritime Womens Basketball Association

 In 2023, it was just as exciting, a tremendous season and capping it all off at Saint John’s TD Station, which produced the record-setting crowd of 1,079 for the final.

 The MWBA featured a number of present day U SPORTS or Canadian Collegiate Athletic Association players and also included several pros.
-In fact, Karissa Kajorinne, the league’s leading scorer with the Windsor Edge (now Lake City 56ers) in 2022 and now with the Thunder, signed a professional contract and played in Portugal for the 2022-23 season right out of the MWBA.
+In fact, Karissa Kajorinne, the league’s leading scorer with the Windsor Edge (now Lake City 56ers) in 2022 and who spent one season with the Thunder, signed a professional contract and played in Portugal for the 2022-23 season right out of the MWBA.
 She was soon followed by two more MWBA players who signed pro deals.
-Tiffany Reynolds of the Thunder is in Nicaragua and Sophia Widmeyer of the Hornets is in Dublin, Ireland for the 2023-24 seasons.
+Tiffany Reynolds of the Thunder is in Nicaragua and Sophia Widmeyer of the Hornets was in Dublin, Ireland for the 2023-24 seasons.
+Following the 2024 season, two more players turned professional including Alaina McMillan (Thunder) in France and Elizabeth Iseyemi (Lake City) in Germany.

 The MWBA conducted itself in a professional manner.